TAFE-tthom/programming1-js/week04/04_occurrence/Problem.md

 # Character Occurrence

-You are tasked with writing a function that will accept a string as an argument and a character as an argument and count the number of times that character shows up in the string.
+You are tasked with writing a function that will accept a string as an argument and a character as an argument.
+Your function will count the number of times that character shows up in the string and return that value.

 Example 1: